mlatcl/mlatcl.github.io/_availableprojects/accuracy-fairness-privacy-trade-off.md

   and fairness are set as fixed constraints, and the exact effect of such constraints on accuracy is unclear.
 This project proposes to develop a procedure of automatic discovery of the trade-off between these three metrics.
+supervisors:
+  - andrei-paleyes
+  - neil-d-lawrence
+published: 2021-06-30
+student_learn: You will learn about multi-objective optimisation.
+You will learn about differential privacy and fairness metrics for ML models.
+You will learn about Bayesian optimization and learn how to apply it to practical tasks.
+You will gain experience of building models using the PyTorch library.
 project_objective: The goal of the project is to implement a procedure of building a 3D Pareto front between accuracy, differential privacy and fairness (for some given fairness metric) for a selection of ML models and datasets.
 We